 A distributed database can be extremely secure.
 It’s just a matter of appreciating where new vulnerabilities are created by changing the database model.
 Again, database partitioning allows you to segment your users into various categories of database access, which is a definite security benefit.

 Distributed databases are increasingly popular for a host of reasons.
 The primary one is that they significantly decrease strain on the network, specifically when a partitioned variety is deployed.
-The fact that Google is using one to organize its search data is a sign of how reliable and, therefore, trusted this model of database management has become.
+The fact that Google uses one to organize its search data is a sign of how reliable and, therefore, trusted this database management model has become.